 The well-documented image of the Chinese dragon dates back to ancient times.
 According to archaeologists, the totem of the dragon appeared in the cultural sites of China’s Neolithic period.

-Generally speaking, the Chinese dragon doesn’t have wings, but it can come and go as it pleases in the sky – except for a type of dragon called the Yinglong, which quite accidentally possesses a pair of wings; and not all dragons – although some of them do, like the kind of dragons of the Western world in Game of Thrones, have fire-breathing as an innate ability.
+Generally speaking, the Chinese dragon doesn’t have wings, but it can come and go as it pleases in the sky – except for a type of dragon called the Yinglong, which quite accidentally possesses a pair of wings.
+And not all dragons – although some of them do, like the kind of dragons of the Western world in Game of Thrones, have fire-breathing as an innate ability.

-One of the 12 Chinese Zodiac Animals
+Chinese Dragon: One of the 12 Chinese Zodiac Animals

 One of the most well-known aspects of the Chinese dragon is its place in the Chinese zodiac.
 It’s considered one of the most important zodiac signs.
 Legend has it that the Jade Emperor held a race to select the zodiac animals, and the dragon earned its place due to its impressive appearance and abilities.
 Among all the 12 signs, dragon symbolizes authority, strength, and good luck.

-Spiritual Totem of the East
+Chinese Dragon: Spiritual Totem of the East

-The dragon has an extremely high status in Eastern culture and is also seen as an important symbol.
+The dragon has an extremely high status in Eastern culture and is seen as an important symbol.
 Dragon totem worship and dragon culture have a deep historical and cultural background.
 Whether it is royal or folk, the dragon is a symbol of power and good luck.

 The yellow and green dragons have always been the royal totems of the East.
 For thousands of years of imperial power in China, the yellow and green dragons have been the royal totems of the East.
 The royal family would place images of dragons anywhere – in clothing (dragon robes), buildings (dragon pillars), furniture (dragon chairs), and so on – to emphasize their sacred status.

-As for folklore, the dragon in Chinese mythology has extraordinary abilities, and its appearance is often closely related to oriental divine power, agricultural production and seasonal changes, and is endowed with many magical powers, such as calling the wind and rain, controlling water sources and flying in the sky.
+As for folks, the dragon in Chinese mythology has extraordinary abilities, and its appearance is often closely related to oriental divine power, agricultural production and seasonal changes, and is endowed with many magical powers, such as calling the wind and rain, controlling water sources and flying in the sky.
 That is why people in agrarian societies revered and worshipped the dragon, which could control the weather and thus determine their survival.
 In the dry weather of ancient China, the ritual of begging the Dragon King for rain was a very solemn ceremony.
 To this day, we can still see Dragon King temples in many parts of China.

-Legendary Chinese Ancestors
+Chinese Dragon: Legendary Chinese Ancestor

-An Important Factor in Chinese Art World
+Chinese Dragon: An Important Factor in Chinese Art

 As a divine animal, the Chinese dragon has always served as a common constituent of China’s rich art world.
 Early Chinese texts such as the Classic of Mountains and Seas and the Records of the Grand Historian contain references to dragons.
 And there are countless jades, paintings, sculptures, and poems featuring dragons from ancient times to the present day.